wristband-dev/nextjs-app-router-demo-app/README.md

 <br/>

-# Invotastic for Business (NextJS, App Router) -- A multi-tenant demo app
+# Invotastic for Business (NextJS, Page Router) -- A multi-tenant demo app

 "Invotastic for Business" is a multi-tenant demo app that serves other companies as its customers.
 This repo utilizes a "Backend Server" OAuth2 client type.
-The backend server technology here is NextJS, and the router type is the App Router.
+The backend server technology here is NextJS, and the router type is the Page Router.
 It demonstrates both how to protect API routes as well as getServerSideProps() function.
 <br>
 <br>